 What is covered by the FIMP program?

-- Access to regional IeDEA data; housing, per diem and travel to participate in the in-person mentoring activities at the RDCs; remote mentoring; data management and analytics support; housing, per diem and travel to one local or regional meeting.
+- Access to regional IeDEA data; housing, per diem and travel to participate in in-person mentoring activities at the RDCs, as appropriate; remote mentoring; data management and analytics support; housing, per diem and travel to one local or regional meeting, as appropriate.

 - Salary is not supported by this program.